A Quick Sketch of Key Concepts from In the Leadership Mode

 - Seek to act authentically – building on the observation and reasonableness guidelines, this implies being clear about your motives and intentions in a particular situation, and – assuming these are constructive – acting in a manner consistent with them.

-(Refer In the Leadership Mode, Ch 5)
+(Refer In the Leadership Mode, Chapter 5)

 These guidelines underpin the ARIES framework for leadership-mode intervention described in Part 2 of the book.
-(See also the ARIES pages on this site.)

 The ARIES Framework